Norm of the discrete Ces\`aro operator minus identity: Abstract

 \section{Abstract}

 The norm of $C-I$ on $\ell^p$, where $C$ is the Ces\`aro operator, is shown to be $1/(p-1)$ when $1<p\le2$.
 This verifies a recent conjecture of G. J. O. Jameson.
-The norm of $C-I$ on $\ell^p$ also determined when $2< p<\infty$.
+The norm of $C-I$ on $\ell^p$ is also determined when $2< p<\infty$.
 The two parts together answer a question raised by G. Bennett in 1996.
-Operator norms in the continuous case, Hardy's averaging operator minus identity, are shown to be equal to those in the discrete case.
+Operator norms in the continuous case, Hardy's averaging operator minus identity, are already known.
+Norms in the discrete and continuous cases coincide.

-{\bf AUTHOR'S NOTE: I have recently learned that results in the continuous case, below, have already appeared in the literature.
-My apologies for the omission.
-A new version is in preparation, which will include appropriate references to existing work.} 3ex

 The Ces\`aro operator, $C$, maps a sequence $(x_n)$ to $(y_n)$, where

 Hilbert space methods, see \cite{BHS}, show that the operator norm of $C-I$, as a map on $\ell^2$, is 1.
 The question of determining the exact norm of $C-I$ as a map on $\ell^p$ was posed in 1996 by Grahame Bennett as Problem 10.5 in \cite{GB}.
 Recently, Jameson \cite{J} answered the question in the case $p=4/3$ by showing that $\|C-I\|_{\ell^{4/3}}=3$.
 He conjectured that $\|C-I\|_{\ell^p}=1/(p-1)$ for $1<p\le2$.
 In Theorems \ref{theorem} and \ref{extn1}, Jameson's method for the case $p=4/3$ is extended and used to verify his conjecture and to answer Bennett's question for the index range $1<p\le2$.